-Choropleth maps varies the shading of each area based on its value.
+Choropleth maps vary the shading of each area based on its value.
 It’s one of the most common map types because they’re easy to understand and add a bit of color.
 They’re different from heat maps because they require a geographic boundary.
 We assume the entire boundary is homogeneous with its assigned shading.

 9 Heat maps (Point-density)

 Heat maps color-code using the density of points.
 For example, if there is a high density of crimes in an area, it shades the area as red.
-But less crimes are assigned a blue shading.
+But fewer crimes are assigned a blue shading.
 By using this type of map, you can pinpoint the safest and most dangerous places in a city.
 And they’re not tied to a boundary like choropleth maps.

-Isochrone maps reveal the geographic extent at which one can travel.
+Isochrone maps reveal the geographic extent to which one can travel.
 If you start at a given point, it shades how far you can travel within an amount of time.
 For example, fire stations measure their drive-time distances using a city’s road network.
-If they know which areas they have difficulty providing service for, it gives insight where to build new fire stations.
+If they know which areas they have difficulty providing service for, it gives insight into where to build new fire stations.

 Dasymetric and choropleth maps are both thematic mapping techniques.
 But dasymetric maps classify quantitative aerial data.
-For example, population can be aggregated into areal census tracts.
+For example, the population can be aggregated into areal census tracts.
 In a dasymetric map, each census tract is assumed to be homogenous.

 12 Space-time cubes